More information is available on the visiting page

 Perinatal describes the time from pregnancy up until a year after you’ve had your baby.
 Pregnancy, birth and looking after a baby are life changing events and with it, which although are mostly positive, can also be challenging.
 Many new parents will go through a huge variety of emotions during this time and some may struggle.
 If you are experiencing difficult feelings and they are having an effect on your daily life, it may be that you have mental health difficulties.
 Below is listed the range of mental health difficulties that new mothers may experience.
 Signs/symptoms of perinatal depression (PND)…

-Welcome to Wye Valley NHS Trust maternity service This section is designed to support you through your pregnancy, birth and beyond, with up to date, evidence based information to enable you to make informed choices throughout your maternity journey.
+Welcome to Wye Valley NHS Trust maternity service Please note that we have temporarily suspended our home birth service (Feb 2026).
+To read more, follow THIS LINK.
+This section is designed to support you through your pregnancy, birth and beyond, with up to date, evidence based information to enable you to make informed choices throughout your maternity journey.
 A warm welcome to our Maternity department and congratulations on the beginning of your journey into parenthood.
-As a maternity team, we work together to provide women and babies with the best possible care and a healthy and positive birthing outcome for all.
-We believe in an equitable service for all women and follow compliance with national directives and agenda’s to…
+As a maternity team, we work together to provide women and babies with the best possible care and a healthy and positive birthing outcome for…

 Many Rheumatology conditions are life-long, but, with the right treatment, the symptoms can be well controlled for prolonged periods of time, enabling you to get on with your daily life.
 However, because things can change over time, we usually arrange follow-up appointments at regular intervals.
 This may mean that you take time off from work, or other activities, to attend the appointments when they are well.
 PIFU allows you to have a greater control over your appointments.
 Instead of being offered regular follow-up appointments, you can request your own appointment when you need it (e.g., when you are experiencing a…